ehcole/genDockerImage/README.md

 Usage: cmake [-D GCC_VERSION=] [-D MPI_VERSION=] [-D TPL_URL= -D TPL_BUILD_DIR= ] [-D NAME=] [-D ZIP=]; make

-GCC_VERSION: if specified, must be of the form gcc-x.y.z.
+GCC_VERSION: if specified, must be of the form gcc-x.y.z or just x.y.z.
 Default value is "gcc-6.4.0"

 MPI_VERSION: if specified, must be of the form mpich-x.y or mvapich2-x.y.
 Default value is "mvapich2-2.0"